absmach/supermq-docs/docs/events.md

 ### Policy list event

-Whenever policy list is fetched, `things` service will generate new `list` event.
+Whenever policy list is fetched, `clients` service will generate new `list` event.
 This event will have the following format:

 1. In Redis Streams